 You can basically play this game with any business that people describe as “sharing” because the terminology is so fuzzy.
-And the biggest problem is that sharing implies a physical product or asset, when so much of what is now going on in these businesses is with added services, data, labor and intangibles.
+And the biggest problem is that sharing implies a physical product or asset, when so much of what is going on in these businesses is with added services, data, labor and intangible assets.

-Point 2: The question I ask is “access vs. ownership”.
+Point 2: The question is “access vs. ownership”.

 This decision between ownership and access is where both consumer behavior and business strategy diverge along two very different paths.
 And most of the best thinkers (Michael Porter, etc.) refer to these new companies not as part of the “sharing economy” but as innovators in the “access economy”.